 Elizabeth tempts Lothaire beyond reason, as only his fated mate could.
 As the month draws to a close, he must choose between a millennia-old blood vendetta and his irresistible prisoner.
 Will Lothaire succumb to the miseries of his past—or risk everything for a future with her?

 Some of my favorite scenes were with Dorado (if you read the previous two books that dealt with the ring that Lothaire stole, then you know who I’m talking about) and how she handled a particular character.
-I also loved the scenes at the end of the book with how Lothaire and Ellie handled their relationship and how Nix knew how to find Lothaire to deliver a particular package to him.
+I also loved the scenes at the end of the book, how Lothaire and Ellie managed their relationship, and how Nix knew how to find Lothaire to deliver a particular package to him.
 Gotta love Nix!

-One of my favorite quotes to the book is actually from Crazy-Nix (if you don’t know who Nix is you need to read this series she’s one character that Kresley needs to write a book for).
+One of my favorite quotes in the book is from Crazy-Nix (if you don’t know who Nix is, you need to read this series; she’s one character that Kresley needs to write a book for).
 “You gave her your heart, and she gave you the bird.”
 Nïx sighed.
-“Songs will be written about this.” from “Lothaire” by Kresley Cole.
+“Songs will be written about this.”

-Standalone or part of series: Part of the Immortals After Dark series and I highly recommend reading in order.
+Standalone or Part of Series: It’s part of the Immortals After Dark series, and I recommend reading in order.